top of page

 5. Reach out to someone without expectation.

 Write a letter, leave a message, or call someone, simply to say hello.
-Reaching out without expectation is an invitation, a small offering of your time and thought.
-You do not control how it will be received, and that is part of its power.
-The act itself nurtures the giver.
-And if the receiver reciprocates, it nurtures warmth.
+Reach out without any expectation.
+Just offer your time and thought.
+You do not control how it will be received.
+If the receiver reciprocates, it nurtures warmth.
+If not, the act of reaching out itself nurtures the giver.

 Life is full of noise, of responsibilities and distractions that pull our attention in many directions.
 To pause and recognize another person, simply to witness them, to honor them, is a gift.
 These small gestures may not change the world immediately, but they can shift the contours of your own heart.
 In giving without expectation, you cultivate your own presence, generosity, and the awareness that connection starts with you.